Rangers vs. Rays Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .313 with a double, a home run, five walks and two RBI.
+- Semien will look for his fifth straight game with a hit in this contest.
+In his last five games he is hitting .438 with two home runs, four walks and three RBI.

 Semien Recent Games